astroumd/lmtoy/docs/unity.md

 ## Your Unity account

+The account name is

     lmthelpdesk_umass_edu

-In your ~/.ssh/config file you will need a shortcut:
+In your local ~/.ssh/config file you will need a shortcut to be able to ssh into the unity account

     Host unity2
        User lmthelpdesk_umass_edu